alr04/CSI-5130-Final-Project/README.md

 # Piano Chord Classification

 ## Introduction
 This project focuses on classifying audio samples of piano chords.
-The approach involves converting audio files into spectrogram images and using these images to train a machine learning model for classification.
+The approach involves converting audio files into spectrogram images and using these images to train a CNN for classification.

 ## Dataset
 - Half of the `.wav` audio samples were downloaded from the [Zenodo Piano Chord Dataset](https://zenodo.org/records/4740877).